mikecann/clouds-and-edges/README.md

 [Resolve](https://github.com/reimagined/resolve) from DevExpress is an excellent Event-Sourcing libray in development that this project took a bunch of inspiration from.
 I originally intended to port it over directly to Cloudflare and Durable objects but there were issues with a few things so in the end I decided to roll my own.

 If I was to do a future version of this project I would look harder at making it compatible as they have solved many of the issues above already.

-## Notes For Video

-1. Take them through the app
-2. Take them into Miro and show them how the bits fit together
-3. To dive a little deeper explain a rough overview of how the project is laid out, again can use miro
-4. Rather than going through the code line by line, it might be best to explain some of the things it DOESNT do

--

-5. Some of the things it DOES do..

-- hooks
-- rpc

-- event store currently has a limit or 9
-- There are definately issues around rebuilding readmodels where events can come in while rebuilding etc

 ## Inspiration